Arkanosis/rssht/docs/index.rst

 Usage
 -----

-rssht must be run on the *local host* (ie. the machine you want to connect to).
+:code:`rssht` must be run on the *local host* (ie. the machine you want to connect to).
 It is used as follow:

 ::